Eat.Drink.Pure

 Refrigerate.
 The sauce should last in the fridge for about a week.

 Freeze.
-You probably won’t have much left as this sauce goes fast but you could freeze it in 1 cup portioned trays (affiliate link) or containers if you’d like and thaw before use.
+You probably won’t have much left, as this sauce goes fast, but you could freeze it in 1-cup portioned trays or containers if you’d like, then thaw before use.

 FAQ’s